TheFreeCoin/DEFI-freefinance-document/products/ifo-initial-farm-offering/ifo-guide.md

 ![](../../.gitbook/assets/docs-masthead-3-%20%281%29.png)

-An IFO on PancakeSwap is an Initial Farm Offering.
-IFOs let you get early access to PancakeSwap’s new tokens as soon as they are added.
+An IFO on FreeFinance is an Initial Farm Offering.
+IFOs let you get early access to FreeFinance’s new tokens as soon as they are added.
 By being one of the first to have a new token, you can benefit from higher rewards!

 IFOs are available for a very limited time.
 Get ready ahead of the event to make sure you can participate!